Eduardo-Julio/LaraChileanCongress/README.md

 Package to facilitate the use of https://wwww.2x3.cl

+We have also the other api on https://libraries.io/npm/congresschileapi and https://www.npmjs.com/package/congresschileapi

 # Installation

 To add this package on your Laravel project add this on your `composer.json file